[Company Logo Image] Performance Trends Inc

 Nitrous Oxide Kit

-Typical Nitrous Oxide Kit - Image courtesy of Nitrous Oxide Systems
+Typical Nitrous Oxide Kit - Image courtesy of enginebasics.com

-Nitrous Oxide is a colorless, non-flamable gas (at room tempurature) that is used in automotive racing to dramatically increase horsepower.
-Nitrous Oxide does not increase horsepower by buring, it is an Oxider that allow an engine to burn more air and gas by significantly reducing the tempurature in the intake system.
+Nitrous Oxide is a colorless, non-flammable gas (at room temperature) that is used in automotive racing to dramatically increase horsepower.
+Nitrous Oxide does not increase horsepower by burning, it is an Oxidizer that allow an engine to burn more fuel by significantly increasing the oxygen content of the mixture.

 How it works

-Nitrous Oxide components usally come in kits that have most of the parts you need to install the kits on you vehicle.
-They consist of a bottle that holds the Nitrous Oxide (usaully installed in the trunk or rear of the vehicle), tubing to run the gas from the rear of the vehicle to the engine, a controller that is located within the reach of the driver, and nozels or adapter plates to inject the Nitrous Oxide into the engine.
+Nitrous Oxide components usually come in kits that have most of the parts you need to install the kits on your vehicle.
+They consist of a bottle that holds the Nitrous Oxide (usually installed in the trunk or rear of the vehicle), tubing to run the gas from the rear of the vehicle to the engine, a controller that is located within the reach of the driver, and nozzles or adapter plates to inject the Nitrous Oxide into the engine.

 Types of Vehicles